Common Carpet Questions

 you compare carpets.
 My

 website offers the best and most complete information to help consumers obtain a

 carpet buying consumers could hope to do was to shop around from one store to another to hopefully find another

 similar or identical products to be able to compare prices.
 It is very time

-consuming and not easy to compare by any means.
+consuming and not easy to compare carpets side by side.

 Q. What about the

 great offers of Free Padding or Free Installation with my